ibexa/documentation-developer/docs/content_management/content_management_guide.md

 ## Content management capabilities

-Each content item has at least one location within the Content Tree, and can have several versions and multiple translations.
+Each content item has at least one location within the content tree, and can have several versions and multiple translations.
 It can also have related assets, such as images or other media, and assigned keywords, or tags.

 You can use these characteristics in combination with system features to create the most comprehensive and functional digital presence for your organization.